 Ok – I’ll say it.
 Shopping for Father’s day sucks.
 But guess what?
 There are a lot of fun gifts to make for a man using your embroidery machine.

-Father’s day shopping is especially difficult for me because my dad needs absolutely nothing and what he does want – he just buys.
+Father’s day shopping is especially difficult for me because my dad needs absolutely nothing and what he does want, he just buys.
 When I’m really grasping for straws – I’ll get him the latest hardcover non-fiction World War II book.
 Boring.
 But, he’ll likely read it, or at least it will look good collecting dust on his bookshelf.

 My husband may be worse – albeit in a different way.
 He’s just picky, and I have a about a .35 batting average in getting him something he actually likes, except when I pick him up some new Banana Republic Outlet boxer briefs.
 I know, I know, he’s a fancy guy.
 But those B&R boxer briefs are always a winner.

 Over the years, I’ve made the men in my life a lot of gifts using my embroidery machine.
 I’ve had a few misses, but I’ve had a lot of hits.
 Here are my favorite gifts to make for a man on your embroidery machine.
 Hopefully this will help you get inspired for Father’s Day gift giving.